LAE-32

 It was studied by the CIA as part of Project MKULTRA.
 Documents published by the CIA under the Freedom of Information Act suggest it causes "a schizophrenia-like condition" but it allows people with schizophrenia to remain indifferent to their disorder.
+The drug has also been studied in psychedelic-assisted psychotherapy.

+LAE-32 was first described in the scientific literature by Albert Hofmann and colleagues by 1955.